scaleflex/magento-filerobot/README.md

 Once the steps listed above are completed enter your Filerobot token, security template into the Filerobot module configuration the Magento admin interface

+You can only enable if token, security template id are correct

 - Filerobot Token: Your Filerobot token
 - Security Template Identifier: Your security template ID
 - Filerobot upload directory: Folder path to your asset, ie /magento